tinode/chat/server/auth/rest/README.md

 }
 ```

-#### Sample response when the account needs to be created by Tinode:
+#### Sample response when the account needs to be created by Tinode
 ```js
 {
   "rec": {